 TGm Editor: Please make the changes as shown below to the following paragraph in this section:

 If a MAC Address Filter field is present, the non-AP STA shall compare its MAC address to the Bit Pattern subfield in the MAC Address Filter field.
-If the value of the last n LSBs of the non-AP STA’s MAC address matches the value of the bits used for MAC address filtering in the Bit Pattern subfield, where n is specified in the Bit Pattern Length subfield, the MAC address condition is satisfied.
+If the value of the last MAC_ADDR[(47-n+1) : 47] bits of the non-AP STA’s MAC address matches the value of the bits used for MAC address filtering in the Bit Pattern subfield, where n is specified in the Bit Pattern Length subfield, the MAC address condition is satisfied.

 General[#1300]